 Naomi is passionate about connecting all members of the community through intergenerational programming and furthering Temple Jeremiah’s commitment to Tikkun Olam.
 Having served as the Youth Group Director at Temple Beth El in Madison and at Olin-Sang-Ruby Union Institute (OSRUI) as the Kallah Rosh Eidah (Unit Head), Naomi has a wealth of experience with informal Jewish education and loves spending time with the Jeremiah community!

 Naomi grew up in Oak Park and attended the University of Wisconsin-Madison, where she earned a Bachelor of Arts degree in Jewish Studies and International Studies.
 In her spare time, she enjoys hiking, traveling, cooking, and experiencing different cuisines.
 She lives in Logan Square and loves visiting the local farmer’s market.

 Jola has been on staff since 2002.
 She manages the maintenance schedule and room set-ups, maintains the cleanliness of temple and works with all vendors on special projects.
 She is our building manager and event coordinator.

-Jola was born in Warsaw and came to the United States in 2002.
-She is happy to be working at Temple Jeremiah because she already had a special kinship with the Jewish people — she spent her childhood in Otwock, Poland, where there was a large Jewish population and her mother was involved in a commemorative memorial to the Jews from that area who perished in the Holocaust.
+Jola was born in Warsaw.
+She is happy to be working at Temple Jeremiah because she already had a special kinship with the Jewish people – she spent her childhood in Otwock, Poland, where there was a large Jewish population and her mother was involved in a commemorative memorial to the Jews from that area who perished in the Holocaust.

 She loves working at Temple Jeremiah, and builds on her experience as a manager in Poland.
 She lives in Mount Prospect and has two children — Patrick and Alexandra.
 Patrick works as a physical therapy assistant and Alexandra works as a lawyer’s assistant.
 Jola enjoys music, theater, and dance.